-When it comes to whole body exercises, the push-up may be as close to one-stop shopping as you can get.
+When it comes to full-body exercises, the push-up may be as close to one-stop shopping as you can get.
 Push-ups work muscle groups in the neck, arms, shoulders, chest, back and, even to some extent, the abs.
 Plus, you can do them at any time and anywhere.

 How many reps make a workout?
 For some people, it's three sets of 10.
-Others derive a sense of virtue from a flat 100.
+Others derive a sense of virtue from an even 100.
 Some people don't count, they just do as many as possible.

 Understanding more about the benefits of push-ups can help you design the right workout for your goals.